 In addition to analyzing trends in overall visibility changes at IMPROVE monitoring locations in the region, data for changes in individual PM species (constituents) contributions to visibility impairment were also examined.
 Both natural and anthropogenic species contributions were included in the analyses.
-Rayleigh, sea salt, and soil species are natural components of visibility.
-Sulfate, nitrate, organic carbon mass, light absorbing carbon (elemental carbon), and coarse mass species in the analyses are both natural and anthropogenic components of visibility.
+Rayleigh, sea salt and soil species are natural components of visibility.
+Sulfate, nitrate, organic carbon mass, light absorbing carbon (elemental carbon) and coarse mass species in the analyses are both natural and anthropogenic components of visibility.

 Analyses of visibility by species help policy decision makers determine what control strategies to consider for the second regional haze implementation planning period.
 The first set of analysis plots in Figure 3-1 through Figure 3-8 show 5-year baseline period vs. 5-year current period species average percent contributions for both 20 percent clearest and 20 percent most impaired days.
 Results clearly show a significant reduction in contributions at all Class I areas from sulfates for the 20 percent most impaired days with varying levels of increases for other species.
+Examples of increases include percent contribution from nitrates increasing at the Brigantine Wilderness and Lye Brook Wilderness Class I areas from 8% to 28% and from 7% to 23%, respectively.